-Winter conditions vary greatly in South Africa.
-Some areas experience mild, frost free winters.
-However Highveld, Free State winters can get extremely cold.
+The best time to water lawn in winter and prepare varies greatly in South Africa.
+Some areas experience mild, frost-free winters.
+However, Highveld, Free State winters can get extremely cold.
 These areas are also very dry in winter.

 Conditions like this can wreck your carefully manicured lawn.
 Winter can leave you with a dry and dusty patch where your lawn used to be, unless you have a lawn that is indigenous to your area.
 At best, you will have to prepare for dry, brittle, grass where your green lawn used to be.

 You can’t stave off winter.
 However, you can take some well-timed precautions to minimise the damage to your lawn from the cold and frost.
-Preparing your lawn for these conditions will lessen the effort and of time needed to restore your garden grass in spring.
+Preparing your lawn for these conditions and knowing the bets time to water a lawn in winter will lessen the effort and of time needed to restore your garden grass in spring.

 The following are the most important steps that you can take to help your lawn survive winter.